Elementary Student and Family Handbook

 If your student needs to take medication during the school day, the medication must be brought to the school nurse.
-Controlled substances must be brought directly to the nurse by a parent/guardian.
+Controlled substances must be brought directly to the nurse by a parent/caregiver.
 All medication must be in its original, properly labeled container with a written prescription by the licensed physician or advanced practice nurse.
-The prescribing physician/advanced practice nurse must indicate the reason for the medication, dose, time and route, and possible side effects
+The prescribing physician/advanced practice nurse must indicate the reason for the medication, dose, time and route, and possible side effects.

 Epi-Pen Opt Out

-The Pennsylvania Public School Code, Section 1414.2 (g) allows parents/guardians to request an exemption to the administration of an epinephrine auto-injector for their student.
+The Pennsylvania Public School Code, Section 1414.2 (g) allows parents/caregivers to request an exemption to the administration of an epinephrine auto-injector for their student.
 In order to request this exemption, contact the school nurse to make an appointment to discuss this decision, review and sign the opt-out form.

 Physical Education Exclusion

-Students who are to be excluded from physical education classes (or recess) for medical reasons must bring a note from the parent/guardian stating the reason for that exclusion.
+Students who are to be excluded from physical education classes (or recess) for medical reasons must bring a note from the parent/caregiver stating the reason for that exclusion.
 In cases involving exclusion for more than one physical education period (or recess period), a medical doctor’s statement with the reason for exclusion and the anticipated length of exclusion must be provided.
 The student still will attend physical education class and be expected to participate within the constraints delineated by the medical doctor.
-A physician’s note must be provided to the school nurse before student returns to full physical education activities without restriction.
+A physician’s note must be provided to the school nurse before the student returns to full physical education activities without restriction.

 The study of holidays is a significant way in which students learn about the importance of culture.
 Traditions are highlighted and the similarities and differences in cultural practices are recognized.
 The communication of historical, cultural, religious and patriotic events with ceremonies or festivals is common across cultures.
-Therefore, it is natural for teachers to recognize and teach about these events as part of the planned curriculum or as a result of the expressed interest of students.
+Therefore, it is natural for teachers to recognize and teach about these events as part of the planned curriculum or because of the expressed interest of students.